AdobeDocs/adobeio-console/approval.md

     Please refer to the [applications for publication](#applications-for-publication) approval process outlined in this document.

-3. **XD Plugin distribution:** Currently only available as personal projects, XD plugins must be submitted for review and approval before they can be published to the Adobe XD Plugin Marketplace.
+3. **Plugin distribution:** Plugins must be submitted for review and approval before they can be published to the plugin marketplace.

-    For detailed instructions on how to submit an XD plugin for approval, follow the steps provided in the [XD plugin distribution guide](plugin-distribution.md).
+    For detailed instructions on how to submit a plugin for approval, follow the steps provided in the [plugin distribution guide](plugin-distribution.md).

 ## Project Firefly applications approval process